canro91/canro91.github.io/_posts/2020-08-08-LessonsOnRemoteWork.md

 It's been a year since I started to work remotely.
 These are the lessons I learned.

-## For employers, leaders or managers
+## For employers, leaders, or managers

-**Give clear instructions**.
+### 1. Give clear instructions

 State what you expect and when you expect it.
-Make sure to say the day, time and timezone, if needed. _"Tomorrow morning"_ is at a different time in different parts of the world.
+Make sure to say the day, time, and timezone, if needed. _"Tomorrow morning"_ is at a different time in different parts of the world.
 Have in mind that probably not everyone in your team is a native speaker of your language.

-**Don’t expect new team members to follow unclear code conventions**.
-A new developer will pick conventions from existing code instead of an old document.
+### 2. Don’t expect new team members to follow unclear coding conventions

+A new developer will pick coding conventions from existing code instead of an old document.
+Have a perfectly formatted and crafted sample code.

-**Make new developers pair with another team members**.
+### 3. Make new developers pair with another team member

 On the onboarding process, a new member will feel more comfortable talking to another developer.
-Make new developers free to ask any questions about the new team, company product or anything else.
+Assign an onboarding buddy.
+Make new developers free to ask questions about the new team, company product, or anything else.

-**Have your developers up and running as quickly as possible**.
-You don’t want them to scratch their heads trying to install the right version of your tools and projects.
-Create README files, install scripts or anything else that helps to setup the working environment.
+### 4. Have your developers up and running as quickly as possible

+You don’t want your developers to scratch their heads trying to install the right version of your tools and projects.
+Create README files, installation scripts, or anything else that helps to set up the working environment.
 Anyone should start using your projects by pressing a button or running a single script.

 <figure>
 <img src="https://images.unsplash.com/photo-1588196749597-9ff075ee6b5b?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=800&h=400&fit=crop&ixid=eyJhcHBfaWQiOjF9" alt="Zoom call with coffee" width="800">